Trinity University: Greek life

-Trinity hosts eighteen Greek organizations: eight fraternities and ten sororities.
-U.S. News & World Report estimates that 14% of men and 19% of women were members, or about 17% of total undergraduate enrollment.
+Trinity hosts fourteen local Greek organizations: seven fraternities and seven sororities.
+About 30% of the student body are members of a fraternity or sorority.

-On occasion, fraternities and sororities have been mired in conflict at Trinity.
-In 1991, the New York Times reported that Trinity had revoked the charter of a fraternity as a result of being in violation of the university's alcohol use policy.
+On occasion, fraternities and sororities have been problematic.
+In 1991, The New York Times reported that Trinity had revoked the charter of a fraternity as a result of being in violation of the university's alcohol use policy.
 In 2012, two fraternities and two sororities had their charters temporarily revoked for hazing violations.
 These violations were said to have taken place over many years.

 Activities

 Student media

 Trinity's radio station, KRTU-FM, broadcasts jazz during the day, and indie rock overnight.
 TigerTV serves as the campus TV station.
 In addition to movies, the channel broadcasts three main shows: Newswave, Studio 21, and the Not So Late Show.
-The Trinitonian has been the weekly campus newspaper for 103 years, and has a print circulation of 2,500.
+The Trinitonian has been Trinity's independent, student-run newspaper since 1912 and has a print circulation of 2,500.

-Intramural and Club Sports
+Intramural and club sports

 Approximately 70% of students participate in intramural or club sports at Trinity University.
-The school offers intramural teams in Basketball, Cross Country, Golf, Soccer, Softball, Swimming and Diving, Tennis, Track and Field, and Volleyball for women, and Baseball, Basketball, Cross Country, Football, Golf, Soccer, Swimming and Diving, Tennis, and Track and Field for men.
+The school offers intramural teams in basketball, cross country, golf, soccer, softball, swimming and diving, tennis, track and field, and volleyball for women, and baseball, basketball, cross country, football, golf, soccer, swimming and diving, tennis, and track and field for men.

 In addition to group sports, Trinity's Outdoor Recreation Club (OREC) runs outdoor trips for students throughout the year.